 D. The Ethics Board shall have the following substantive authority:

-(1) Town officers and employees may request advice from the Ethics Board concerning their personal compliance with this Code of Ethics.
+(1) Town officers and employees may request advice from the Ethics Board concerning their personal compliance, or the compliance of an employee that they supervise, with this Code of Ethics.
 In response to such a request, and after due consideration, the Ethics Board shall issue a confidential advisory opinion to the requesting party.

 (2) In the event any person believes in good faith that a Town employee or officer is engaged in activity that violates this Code, they may file a complaint with the Board of Ethics.